 We have also observed, in an informal manner, that the effectiveness of each operator varies during the search.
 As an example, suppose we are just doing non-splitting local search from section 3.
-We start with an empty allocation, and then the Push-rand operator is most important and successful in the early stages as events/courses need to be allocated, but for capacity reasons it remains stalled during the rest of the search, where the other moves take over the exploration carry the bulk of the search efforts.
+We start with an empty allocation, and then the Push-rand operator is most important and successful in the early stages as events/courses need to be allocated, but for capacity reasons it remains stalled during the rest of the search, during which the other moves provide the bulk of the successful search efforts.
 This led to us taking a simple, though adequate, compromise with probabilities of around 10-20% for each operator.